marinaMoji/codeclass/README.md

 These instructions will help you set up Python, JupyterLab, and all required packages **before the class**.
 This process takes about 10-15 minutes.

+**Note about Binder/Online Options**: While this repository can theoretically be used with Binder (mybinder.org), there are currently issues with nested submodules that prevent Binder from building successfully. **Please use the local installation instructions below** for the most reliable setup.

 ### Step 1: Clone the Repository

 Open a terminal and navigate to where you want to store the course materials (for example, your home directory or a `Projects` folder):